Emiliano Esono Michá: Arrest

 In late March 2008, he was arrested without a warrant.
 Within a week, fellow PPGE activists Cruz Obiang Ebele, Gumersindo Ramírez Faustino, Juan Ecomo Ndong, Gerardo Angüe Mangue, and Bonifacio Nguema Ndong were also arrested.
-Michá was held for two months at the police station, turning which time he was allegedly tortured.
+Michá was held for two months at the police station, during which time he was allegedly tortured.

 In May 2008, the six men were charged with knowledge of a weapons cache in the home of another PPGE activist, Saturnino Ncogo.
 Ncogo had died in prison on early March in suspicious circumstances.
 Authorities alleged he had thrown himself from the top bunk of his cell to commit suicide, but relatives received his body in an advanced state of decomposition, and no investigation was ever conducted.
 According to Amnesty International, the six men were given an unfair trial at which no evidence was presented save the weapons from Ncogo's home and the statements the six had made under duress; in addition, the six defendants alleged that police had altered their statements after the defendants had signed them.

 Despite being charged with unrelated crimes, the six were tried alongside Simon Mann, a UK national who had helped to organize a 2004 coup attempt.
 The six PPGE members were given sentences of one to five years apiece.

 The US State Department considers Michá a political prisoner, and has objected to his continued imprisonment.
 Amnesty International named him a prisoner of conscience, and has called for his immediate release.